-So, how can gratitude be a bad thing?
+How can gratitude be a bad thing?

 Forcing yourself to see a silver lining can make you ignore the pain that you are feeling.
+You don’t always have to have a positive outlook.

 Feeling grateful can make you feel indebted to someone, or like you owe someone something.